HallLabs/tracy_matdb/docs/index.rst

-.. matdb documentation master file, created by sphinx-quickstart on Tue Apr  4 10:08:13 2017.
+..
+Tracy Science documentation master file, created by sphinx-quickstart on Mon Apr  1 13:53:39 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.